YA26/MissingValuesHandler/README.md

 ```

 ## 3d Multidimensional Scaling(MDS):
-Plotting the samples with the distance matrix
+We can use the distance matrix to plot the samples and observe how samples are related to one another
 ![alt_text](3d_mds_plot.jpg)